 Parents of a child new to the District who is entering Grades 6 through 8 should also provide:

-All of the items listed above PLUS: For 7th grade entry, the child must also have received the 3-dose series of Hepatitis B vaccine and 2nd dose of Measles vaccine.
-The Tetus-Diptheria booster is recommended.
+All of the items listed above PLUS: For 7th grade entry, a child must also meet the 7th grade requirements of a second dose of MMR and a Tdap booster.

 All students entering 7th and 8th grades will need proof of a Tdap booster shot before starting school.